-- Present ownership interest includes: - A fee simple interest - An individual tenancy, joint tenancy, a tenancy in common, or a tenancy by the entirety - The interest of a tenant shareholder in a cooperative - A life estate - A leasehold estate or a leasehold estate subject to a Community Land Trust - A land contract, under which possession and the benefits and burdens of ownership are transferred although legal title is not transferred until a later time - An interest held in trust for the Borrower(s) (whether or not created by the Borrower(s)) that would constitute a present ownership interest if held directly by the Borrower(s) - Vendee interest in a contract for deed - o An ownership interest in a mobile home that is taxed as real estate
+Present ownership interest includes:

+- A fee simple interest - An individual tenancy, joint tenancy, a tenancy in common, or a tenancy by the entirety - The interest of a tenant shareholder in a cooperative - A life estate - A leasehold estate or a leasehold estate subject to a Community Land Trust - A land contract, under which possession and the benefits and burdens of ownership are transferred although legal title is not transferred until a later time - An interest held in trust for the Borrower(s) (whether or not created by the Borrower(s)) that would constitute a present ownership interest if held directly by the Borrower(s) - Vendee interest in a contract for deed with a term greater than 24 months - An ownership interest in a mobile home that is taxed as real estate
-MINNESOTA HOUSING - MORTGAGE CREDIT CERTIFICATE (MCC) PROGRAM OCTOBER 19, 2015

-- Interests that do not constitute a present ownership interest include: - A Remaindersmen interest - o An ordinary lease with or without an option to purchase - A mere expectancy to inherit an interest in a Principal Residence - The interest that a purchaser of a residence acquires on the execution of an accepted offer to purchase real estate - An interest in a non-Principal Residence during the last three years (e.g. recreational or seasonal home) - An ownership interest in a mobile home which is not permanently attached to the land and is taxed as Personal Property - Pre-existing interest in the subject property - Required Documentation Tax Returns: - To verify that the Borrower(s) meets the three-year requirement, the Lender must obtain copies of signed federal income tax returns filed by the Borrower(s) for the three years immediately preceding the date the mortgage is executed.
-The Lender should examine the tax returns and the credit report for any evidence that the Borrower(s) may have owned a Principal Residence during the past three years.
-The Lender should examine the tax returns and the credit report for any evidence that the Borrower(s) may have claimed deductions for property taxes or Mortgage Interest Deductions on a Primary Residence.
-The Borrower(s) may also provide the Lender with an affidavit that they were not required to file an Income Tax Return during one or all of the preceding three years.
-See Chapter 7 Documentation Requirements for acceptable alternative formats of federal income tax returns. - Special Documentation for current ownership: - A Borrower(s) with a current ownership interest in a residence within the most recent three-year period must be able to provide evidence (e.g. copy of rental agreement or lease) showing that they have not lived in the dwelling during the most recent threeyear period.
+Interests that do not constitute a present ownership interest include:

+- A Remaindersmen interest - An ordinary lease with or without an option to purchase - A mere expectancy to inherit an interest in a Principal Residence - The interest that a purchaser of a residence acquires on the execution of an accepted offer to purchase real estate - An interest in a non-Principal Residence during the last three years (e.g. recreational or seasonal home) - An ownership interest in a mobile home which is not permanently attached to the land and is taxed as Personal Property - Pre-existing interest in the subject property - An interest acquired through temporary financing (e.g. construction loan, bridge loan, contract for deed) with an initial term of 24 months or less

+Required Documentation:

+- To verify the Borrower(s) meets the three-year requirement, the Lender must provide the following documentation for the preceding three-year period prior to execution of the mortgage documents (loan closing): - o Signed federal income tax returns (IRS Form 1040 and all its versions), or - Tax return transcripts requested from the IRS and sent directly to the Lender without passing through the Borrower's hands, or - o A letter from the IRS indicating the type of tax return filed and the significant line entries from the return(s), or - o If the borrower (s) was not legally required to file a federal income tax return, for any or all of the three years, an affidavit executed by the Borrower (s) must be provided. - The Lender should examine the tax returns or tax transcripts and the credit report for any evidence the Borrower(s): - o may have owned a Principal Residence during the past three years, or - may have claimed deductions for property taxes or mortgage interest deductions on a primary residence - If the Lender cannot verify the absence of ownership from a review of the tax returns, tax transcripts or other evidence, the absence of an ownership interest must be documented and verified by:

+- o a title search with respect to the property to provide reasonable assurance that there was no actual ownership in a primary residence; and - o a signed, written explanation from any Borrower(s) that the Borrower (s) has not had an ownership interest in a primary residence within the past three years.

+Special Documentation for current ownership:

+A Borrower(s) with a current ownership interest in a residence within the most recent three-year period must be able to provide evidence (e.g. copy of rental agreement or lease) showing that they have not lived in the dwelling during the most recent three-year period.

-2.06 Principal Residence/Occupancy Requirements
+3.06 Principal Residence/Occupancy Requirements